openturns/openturns/python/doc/theory/meta_modeling/orthonormal_polynomials.rst

 procedures are often used in practice.

-For all arbitrary distributions, the three-term recurrence is computed (see :class:`~openturns.AdaptiveStieltjesAlgorithm`) and used to build its orthonormal polynomial family (see :class:`~openturns.StandardDistributionPolynomialFactory`).
+For all arbitrary distributions, the three-term recurrence is computed (see :class:`~openturns.AdaptiveStieltjesAlgorithm`) and used to build its orthonormal polynomial family (see :class:`~openturns.experimental.StandardDistributionPolynomialFactory`).

 .. topic:: API: